What I've always loved most is helping others define their careers.

 What sets me apart.

 I’ve made many career changes—small pivots and giant leaps.
 I have felt the feelings, experienced the fears, and overcome the hurdles.
 Taking control of your career brings highs and lows—often within a matter of hours.
 My program is based on proven techniques that help you navigate the external realities as well as the internal worries, doubts, and fears.
 We get you out of indecision and into action.

 Let’s make this careering thing as enjoyable as possible.
 I approach the coaching process as a partner, using humor, creativity, and flexibility.
 When something isn’t working, we’ll work together to find a path that feels good to you.
-I’m also pretty good at picking up on what you’re not saying to keep you from settling or repeating past mistakes, and align your choices with what will make you happiest in the long-run.
+I’m also pretty darn good at picking up on what you’re not saying to keep you from settling or repeating past mistakes, and align your choices with what will make you happiest in the long-run.

 Life is too precious to stay in a job that doesn't work for you.